 In my PhD thesis, I studied coordination processes between emergency services on disaster sites.
 My thesis was selected for the top 3 dissertations worldwide in management science with the Grigor McClelland Award 2017, and was awarded with the VU Faculty of Social Science Dissertation Award.

 Previously I worked as a postdoctoral researcher in the NWO project on Smart Disaster Governance at the VU University, where I performed fieldwork during the response to the Nepal Earthquakes in 2015, the refugee crisis in Europe, and multiple disaster exercises throughout the Netherlands.

 I believe it’s important for a researcher to work on a social relevant topic, and to asses it from multiple scientific approaches.
 In addition to my scientific contribution, through multiple types of peer reviewed publications, I also contribute to the field of crisis and disaster management.
 A perfect example is the study about the implementation of Netcentric Work, on behalf of the Institute Physical Safety: ‘Netcentric Work in Development’.

-My expertise lies in analyzing and researching complex organizational dilemmas in the area of coordination, technology, social networks, knowledge management and culture.
-As an organizational scientist I am capable of analyzing and clarifying complex organizational cases from multiple theoretical perspectives.
-In this process the connection between scientific theory building and practical application is central.
+My expertise lies in analysing and researching complex organizational dilemmas in the area of coordination, technology, social networks, knowledge management and culture.
+As an organizational scientist I am capable of analysing and clarifying complex organizational cases from multiple theoretical perspectives.
+For me, building the connection between scientific theory and practical application is central.